yehiarasheed/processing4/core/README.md

 ```

 ## Developing for Core
 The easiest way to develop for core, without the need to build the whole project, is to use the `examples/src` sketches.
-In

 ## PGraphics Modes
 Documentation on how to develop graphics modes as a library should go here.